ros2/ros2_documentation/source/Tutorials/Writing-A-Simple-Cpp-Service-And-Client.rst

 ----------

 In the last few tutorials you've been utilizing interfaces to pass data across topics and services.
-Next, you'll learn how to :ref:`create custom interfaces <CustomInterfaces>`.
+Next, you'll learn how to :doc:`create custom interfaces <./Custom-ROS2-Interfaces>`.

 Related content
 ---------------